Last Updated on July 15, 2021 by Biswajit Nath

 5. Not Doing Keyword Research

 Keywords play the real game in blogging.
-Bloggers should emphasize on keyword research from the very beginning of blogging career and not doing so is a serious mistake of an amateur blogger.
+Bloggers should emphasize on keyword research from the very beginning of blogging career and not doing so is a serious mistake of the amateur bloggers.

 Keywords are simply, “what people search for”.
 A search term that has been searched repeatedly on a search engine becomes a keyword.
 For example, if thousands of people search on google “how to make a treehouse” in a month, it becomes a keyword.
 You should have to write both for people and google.
 Targetting keywords help Google to find your masterpiece and deliver it to a suitable audience.